Robert-van-Engelen/Forth500/manual.md

 To convert an unsigned single integer to an unsigned double integer, just push a `0` on the stack.

+Integer overflow and underflow does not throw exceptions.
+In case of integer addition and subtraction, values wrap around.
+For all other integer operations, overflow and underflow produce undefined values.

 ### Mixed arithmetic

 The following words cover mixed single and double integer arithmetic